tahoe-lafs/tahoe-lafs/docs/configuration.rst

 ``storage_dir = (string, optional)``

-    This specifies a storing directory.
+    This specifies a directory where share files and other state pertaining to storage servers will be kept.

     The default value is the ``storage`` directory in the node's base directory (i.e. ``BASEDIR/storage``), but it can be placed elsewhere.
 Relative paths